This simple, lovely salad was inspired by a dish I enjoyed in Crete, where wild greens were

 1 small bunch arugula (4 oz/120 g), trimmed

-Salad: Cook bacon in medium skillet on medium-high heat until crispy, about 5 minutes.
+Salad: In 10-inch (25 cm) skillet, cook bacon on medium-high heat 5 minutes, or until crisp.
 Transfer to plate lined with paper towel.
-Cool.
+Cool to lukewarm.

 Arrange arugula on serving platter.
 Drizzle with dressing to taste.
 (You will have some left over.)
 Top with bacon and figs. Toss gently.